-The 16 products were subsequently categorized according to learning potential and product type (see Table 1).
+The 16 products were subsequently categorised according to learning potential and product type (see Table 1).
 With respect to learning potential, all products conformed to the predetermined categories.
-The table reflects products in only three of the six categories: personal competence development (7x), group competence development (6x) and learning opportunities concerning content and organization of the work (3x).
+The table reflects products in only three of the six categories: individual competence development (7x), group competence development (6x) and learning opportunities embedded in job characteristics (3x).

 With respect to product type, it was expected that there would be 1) a finished product ready for immediate user implementation or application or 2) a prototype requiring additional user elaboration or development.
 Although both product types occur (5x finished product, 1x prototype), the analysis revealed a third type consisting of an advisory report (7x).
-Products assigned to this category contained recommendations or ideas requiring additional discussion and decisions within the organization.
+Products assigned to this category contained recommendations or ideas requiring additional discussion and decisions within the organisation.
 The analysis also revealed a few hybrid products comprising both a finished product and an advisory report in one case and a combination of a prototype with an advisory report in two cases.